shailesh-vaidya/devops-setup/README.md

 ***

-## 🔧 Quick Deployment Guide
+## 🔧 Deployment Guide

 1. **Prepare your Kubernetes cluster**

     Ensure you have a Kubernetes cluster ready to deploy these tools.

 2. **Clone this repository locally:**

 ```bash